koskath/arete2/course_content/SC/final_md_files/Lecture2/lecture_2_slide_61_dat-delivered-at-terminal-seller-buyer.md

-# DAT – Delivered At Terminal Seller Buyer
+# Slide 61 of Lecture 2 contains information about DAT – Delivered At Terminal Seller Buyer
 # The image in slide 61 of lecture 2 depicts a stylized logistics and transportation network diagram arranged horizontally:
  At the bottom left, there is a factory with a chimney and three vertical windows, accompanied by stacks of rectangular goods on pallets.
 To the right, a truck carries similar stacked goods.
 A train with two carriages follows, loaded with containers.